domzigm/mt/README.md

 # mt

-This is the OpenCV based detection framework for smartphone supported boardgame.
+This is the OpenCV based detection framework for a smartphone supported boardgame.

 It contains helpers for
 *  board detection